DanielLarsenNZ/examples/docs/verify-loader-azure-functions.md

 }
 ```

-This proxy, named `loader` is configured for any GET request to `/loaderio-f13b281951404283979f7a0050f04c00`.
-A _response override_ is configured to respond to with a plain-text response of "loaderio-f13b281951404283979f7a0050f04c00".
+This proxy, named `loader`, is configured for any GET request to `/loaderio-f13b281951404283979f7a0050f04c00`.
+A _response override_ is configured to respond with a plain-text response of "loaderio-f13b281951404283979f7a0050f04c00".
 In this scenario I don't even need to back it with a Function.
 This is all Loader.io needs to verify the Functions host.

-I guess I could also host other static assets like favico in this manner.
+I guess I could also host other small static assets like favico in this manner.
 Pretty sweet!

 Read about Azure Function Proxies, response overrides and more here: <https://docs.microsoft.com/en-us/azure/azure-functions/functions-proxies#responseOverrides>